wharfkit/website/src/lib/docs/Utilities/ResourceProvider.md

 - [Anchor](https://www.greymass.com/anchor)

-### Examples
+### Service Examples

-An example resource provider implementation for Revision 1 of the resource provider specification was released to serve as an example of how one might build a service to provide these types of resources.
+An example resource provider service implementation for Revision 1 of the resource provider specification was released to serve illustrate how one might build a service to provide these types of resources.

 [https://github.com/greymass/eosio-cosigner-example](https://github.com/greymass/eosio-cosigner-example)